 At SME Loans, we recognise the difficulties startups face when sourcing funding in their early stages.
 We aim to provide a quick and affordable online lending service, delivering all the help and support required wherever necessary.

-Registering Your startup What Costs Are Involved?
+Registering Your Startup What Costs Are Involved?

-When setting up a startup business in the UK, register it with Companies House.
+When setting up a startup business in the UK, it's necessary to register it with Companies House.
 As a private limited company, you can keep any profits made after tax, it has separate finances from your personal finances and it is legally separate from the people who are employed to run it.

 Registering Your Company